harmanxgill/harmanxgill/README.md

 <br>

-<p> I am a Machine Learning enthusiast and I've been programming from last 3 years. </p>
+<p> I am a Computer Science student minoring in Astrophysics with a passion for machine learning and NLP, leveraging insights to solve complex problems and drive meaningful change. . </p>

 <br>
 <br>